-King III requires the board (with the assistance of the remuneration committee) to put forward a policy of remuneration to the shareholders for their approval in general meeting.
+King III requires the board (with the assistance of the remuneration committee) to put forward a policy of remuneration to the shareholders.
+The vote on the policy is a non-binding advisory vote which enables shareholders to express their views on the remuneration policy.